mayxxluu/COSC310-Individual-Assignment/README.md

 - **TokenizeWithoutPunctuation:**
 A class with a single method.
 The method, tokenize_without_punctuation, takes in a String.
 The method utilizes NLTK's RegexpTokenizer to tokenize the inputted String.
 When invoking NLTK's RegexpTokenizer, a list is returned with the tokenized content.
 Said list from NLTK is returned.
 - **Translate:**
-A class with a single method.
+Contains a single method.
 The method, translate, takes in a String.
 The method then takes that string and translates it to the desired language (in this case, Korean) using JSON.
+- **Wiki:**
+Contains a single method.
+The method, getWiki, takes in a String.
+The method then analyzes the string to see if it contains a 'what'.
+If it does, it will search the sentence for nouns or noun phrases and display the corresponding Wikipedia page with that information.